marialpaz/project_lifestyle/README.md

  Once there were not nan or missing values, the dataset was ready for a machine learning model.
 The timestamp column was dropped once in our problem this information did not show much importance.

-After exploring our dataset, the quantity taken as the target is the "bmi_range".
+After exploring our dataset, the quantity taken as the target was the "bmi_range".
 Therefore, based on the other features, it was predicted if someone has a body mass index below or above 25 from their lifestyle.

 <p align="center">
 <img src="target.png" width="850" height="40"/>